Meet Our Providers

 John Fleming is a Licensed Clinical Social Worker (LCSW), providing psychotherapy to adolescents and adults.
 He is originally from North Carolina and attended the University of North Carolina at Chapel Hill, where he received a Bachelor’s degree in Psychology.
 John completed a Master’s in Social Work at the University of Michigan, Ann Arbor.
 Following graduation he participated in an adult psychiatric fellowship, working primarily with couples and individuals struggling with depression and anxiety.
 He has experience working in inpatient and outpatient psychiatric settings, and utilizes a variety of clinical approaches, including solution-focused, family systems, cognitive-behavioral, and psychodynamic theory.
 Particular interests are in the treatment of Anxiety Disorders (Generalized Anxiety, Social Phobia, Panic, and Obsessive-Compulsive), Depression, Bipolar Disorder, and providing guidance and support through major life phases and transitions (attending college, marriage/divorce issues, perinatal/postpartum issues, raising children, care giving, and end of life issues).
 John has served as a field instructor for the UNC-School of Social Work.

 Elizabeth Morgan, PA-C graduated from Wake Forest University in 2000 and has worked in the Raleigh area since then.
 Elizabeth started her career in internal medicine but found her passion in general psychiatry.
 Recently, she started a doctoral program at Rocky Mountain University of Health Professions to obtain her DMSc with a concentration in psychiatry.
 She has experience treating a variety of psychiatric disorders, with special interest in anxiety and mood disorders, depression, and trauma.
 Elizabeth has a collaborative approach to patient care taking into consideration the needs of each patient as an individual.
-She sees a variety of patients from adolescents to adults.

 In her free time, Elizabeth enjoys traveling with her husband and three children, exploring restaurants in Raleigh and surrounding areas, hiking with her two dogs and reading.
 Over the last year during the pandemic and quarantine, she has been finding enjoyment in doing puzzles with her family, discovering new and old movies with her teen daughter, and learning how to fish and golf so she can keep up with her active boys.